Structural mechanics of filamentous cyanobacteria: Conclusions

 To link the bending stiffness to the shape and motion of the cyanobacteria, we characterised the shapes of filaments when they were actively gliding at room temperature, and when their motion was halted by reducing the temperature of their environment.
 While active, isolated filaments adopted a uniformly curved shape, like circular arcs.
 The curvature distributions were shifted noticeably away from zero, with mean curvatures of about 0.5 mm$^{-1}$ in all cases.
 This bias seems to be connected to their motion, which shows a strong preference for clockwise over counter-clockwise rotation, as the filaments glide.

 Finally, exploring these results in line with one of the theories of gliding motion, which suggests that shape fluctuations or internally generated waves drive filaments in gliding motion, we estimated the bending energy and maximum axial stress in the cell walls of the filaments.
 Our results shows that activity in filamentous cyanobacteria can induce axial stresses of up to tens of kPa in the cell wall.
-These results are applicable to wide range of areas where mechanical properties of filamentous cyanobacteria are needed, such as modelling biofilm self-organisation and in the control of bio-fouling or design of bio-reactors.
+These results are applicable to wide range of areas where mechanical properties of filamentous cyanobacteria are needed, such as in the control of bio-fouling or design of bio-reactors, or in modelling biofilm self-organisation seen in nature or in the fossil record.